 Duncan-Hadley marathon and the Push-For-Your-Tush fundraiser.

-We also have members dedicated to the Fundraising Membership.
-This branch of the organisation designed for those who want to volunteer with YSSR and may not be able to commit to the amount of training and meetings, or may not be able to be on call 24/7/365.
-It is also for those who enjoy fundraising and share the same passion for search and rescue, though may not necessarily enjoy going in the woods and participate in the more physically demanding side of volunteering with our team.
+Do you love fundraising, have a heart for Search and Rescue, but shy away from searching?
+We also have members solely dedicated to the Fundraising.
+This branch of the organization is designed for those who want to volunteer with YSSR, but may not be able to be on call 24/7/365, to commit time for training or to participate in the more physically demanding side of volunteering with our team.

 YSSR would like to thank some of the following companies and organizations for their support: